ajay-dhangar/algo/docs/machine-learning/Reinforcement_Learning.md

 The **reward signal** is crucial in RL.
 The agent's goal is to maximize the **cumulative reward** over time.
 It must learn which actions lead to higher rewards, even if the rewards are delayed.

 ### Discount Factor:
-The **discount factor** \( \gamma \) controls the importance of future rewards.
+The **discount factor** $γ$ controls the importance of future rewards.
 A discount factor close to 1 makes the agent prioritize long-term rewards, while a lower value emphasizes immediate rewards.

 ### Example:
 Consider a simple game where an agent has to move through a maze to reach the goal.
 The agent receives positive rewards for moving closer to the goal and negative rewards for hitting walls.